Kolio642/AandB-School-Site/README.md

 If you encounter issues during setup or deployment, consult the following resources:

-1. Check the troubleshooting sections in [DOCUMENTATION.md](DOCUMENTATION.md)
+1. Check the troubleshooting sections in [docs/DOCUMENTATION.md](docs/DOCUMENTATION.md)
-2. For authentication issues, see [Authentication-Flow.md](Authentication-Flow.md)
-3. For storage issues, refer to [docs/supabase-storage-guide.md](docs/supabase-storage-guide.md)
+2. For storage issues, refer to [docs/supabase-storage-guide.md](docs/supabase-storage-guide.md)
-4. For Docker-related problems, refer to [docker/README.md](docker/README.md)
+3. For Docker-related problems, refer to [docker/README.md](docker/README.md)

 Common issues and solutions:
 - **Database connection problems**: Verify Supabase credentials and network access